Racso659/Racso659/README.md

 | Java                | React                 | Agile Methodologies  |
 | Python              | Bootstrap             | MySQL                |

-### 🎨 Design & Development Skills
-- **Web Development**: Building responsive, dynamic websites with a focus on performance and scalability.
-- **Web Design**: Creating visually appealing, user-centric interfaces emphasizing UX and modern design principles.
-- **Tools**: Experienced with Figma and Adobe XD for prototyping and design workflows.

 ### 🔧 Tech Stack Icons
 Here’s a visual showcase of the technologies I work with: